 Summer is a perfect time to leave the car at home and bike or walk to nearby destinations.
 You’ll get some exercise, enjoy the warm weather, and reduce your carbon footprint in the process.
-You’ll also save some money in gas bills!
+You’ll also save some money on gas bills!

+Worried about all that holiday air travel pumping tons of carbon dioxide into the atmosphere?
 For longer trips, instead of hopping on a plane, consider traveling by train or car.
 Another option is to vacation closer to home with a staycation.

 If air travel is a must, try making the trip more carbon neutral by purchasing a carbon offset to lessen the greenhouse gas impact of your flight.